 Another one is more substantial in nature, and has to do with the fact that in economics it may well be that the cause comes after the effect, because expectations play a major role in human behaviour; people may do something at a certain time in view of something that they expect to happen in the future.
-In fact, standard economic theory assumes that agents are rational and forwardlooking: they base all their choices on the expectations they have about the future.
+In fact, standard economic theory assumes that agents are rational and forward-looking: they base all their choices on the expectations they have about the future.

-There are many examples I could give you, but I'll simply hint at a widely used one: if people anticipate that a company is going to go bust, everyone will sell that stock, causing its price to drop.
-If one should mechanically assess causality from time precedence, it would be legitimate to say that the drop in the stock price drove the company bankrupt, rather than the other way around.
+There are many examples I could give you, but I'll simply hint at a widely used one: if people anticipate that a company is going to go bust, everyone who owns that stock will sell, causing its price to drop.
+If one should mechanically assess causality from time precedence, we'd be forced to say that the drop in the stock price drove the company bankrupt, rather than the other way around.
 The problem here is that in this case the statistical concept of Granger causality does not agree very much with the notion of causality we use in everyday life (and is arguably what we care about in economics).
-In fact, it is much more accurate to consider the Granger-causality test as a device for assessing predictive power; whether predictive power can be considered a sign of a causal chain depends on the circumstances.
+In fact, it is much more accurate to consider the Granger-causality test as a device for assessing predictive power; whether predictive power can be considered a sign of a causal chain depends on the nature of the problem.